precice/python-bindings/README.md

 ### I'm using preCICE < 2.0.0, but there is no matching version of the bindings.
 What can I do?

-If you want to use the old python bindings (released with preCICE version < 2.0.0), please refer to the documentation of the corresponding preCICE version.
+If you want to use the old experimental python bindings (released with preCICE version < 2.0.0), please refer to the documentation of the corresponding preCICE version.

 ### Installing the python bindings for Python 2.7.17